taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 }
 ~~~~~~~~

-The first part of the "Hands On" chapter is done.
+The first part of this chapter is done.
 You should see a notification in your Todo application once you create a todo item.
-The second part will implement a `NOTIFICATION_HIDE` action and use it in the `notificationReducer` to remove the notification from the state.
+The second part will implement a `NOTIFICATION_HIDE` action and use it in the `notificationReducer` to remove the notification from the state again.
 First, you have to introduce the action type:

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~